Last Updated on April 20, 2019

 I’m now in possession of a new cookery book – ‘The Tudor Kitchen’ – so I’ll be trying out some more of the recipes soon.
 In the meanwhile, here’s how to make that gingerbread.

-- 14 slices of stale bread with the crusts removed and
+- 14 slices stale bread with the crusts removed and made into crumbs

 - Crystallised ginger or dried fruit